Mala Mala Game Reserve

 Make your African getaway remarkable by heading to Sabi Sands Game Reserve Safari in May.
 It’s the perfect time to go to this destination due to a dry climate, which allows you to explore the area by foot or games.
 Sabi Sands Reserve is the first to establish a luxury safari concept and the home of the leading Safari brands in the continent.
-It’s easy to spot all members of the Big 5 in this destination.
+It’s easy to spot all big 5 safari animals in this destination.
 Nature walks and game drives will lead you to a remarkable experience of an African Safari.
 You won’t need to deal with big crowds at Sabi Sands Game Reserve Safari as camps are in prime locations, and exclusive lodgings are the pride of the area.
 Most accommodation specializes in romantic honeymoons, served with gourmet cuisine and 5-star service.
 So, if you’re planning to experience an authentic Safari getaway with your special someone, Sabi Sands Game Reserve Safari is a great choice.

 Kruger National Park, South Africa

 As summer begins to wane and colder seasons crawl close, March gives way to perfect weather to visit Kruger National Park.
 With a temperature that’s not too cold nor too hot, exploring the area would be a pleasant experience.
 There would be occasional showers due to change of season, which allows the foliage and plants to thrive.
-It’s a great time to take photos during this month with a lush landscape the park offers.
+It’s a great time to take photos during this month with a lush landscape the Kruger caldera offers.
 It's also during March is the best time to reach the destination for birdwatching.
 You will enjoy the views of colorful birds huddling in big groups.
 A wide variety of animal species dwell in Kruger National Park where there are about 149 mammals, 507 birds, 114 reptiles, 34 amphibians, and 49 fish.
 You may encounter the Big 5 during an adventurous game, or a guided nature walk.
 Besides thriving wildlife, flora and fauna, there are also plenty of cultural sights within the area.
-Thulamela, Letaba Elephant Hall Museum, and Masorini ruins are just a few places you need to see to learn more about the history and culture of South Africa.
+Thulamela, Letaba Elephant Hall Museum, and Masorini ruins are just a few places you need to see to learn more about the history, culture and the beauty of South Africa.